- Internal book transfers between bank accounts

 - Pick a fresh

-idempotency_keyfor each attempt so retries do not create duplicate transfers. - Verify both accounts are active, denominated in the same currency, and share a
+Idempotency-Keyheader for each attempt so retries do not create duplicate transfers.
+The legacyidempotency_keybody field still works but is deprecated; when both are sent they must match. - Verify both accounts are active, denominated in the same currency, and share a

 bankProductTypeeven when they belong to different entities. - Transfers fail if the destination account’s